Tuesday, December 12, 2023

 The answer is: both.
 Within the Calvinist view, it is stated by John Calvin, “… not all men are created with similar destiny, but eternal life is foreordained for some, and eternal damnation for others.”
 This contradicts what the Apostle Peter said – in what many scholars refer to as his first sermon – to the Jews, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.
 The promise is for you and your children and for all who are far off – for all whom the LORD our GOD will call.”
 (Acts 2:38-39) “Repent” indicates a response on the part of the man and the woman.
 (Note: not all have the opportunity to be baptized – example, the thief on the cross next to Jesus who will be with Him in paradise as Jesus said to him – but all have the opportunity to repent.)
 In GOD’s sovereignty, as referenced in the phrase “… for all whom the LORD our GOD will call,” there is indication that eternal life is predestined but GOD instructed man and woman to repent – the response.
 This view of “both” is known as Arminianism, which was first introduced in Protestant Christianity in the early 17th century – GOD’s sovereignty and free will are compatible.

 GOD is biblically known as a just God, as referenced in Deuteronomy 32:4 “…just and upright is he.”
 Psalm 25:8-14 calls GOD “fair and just.”
 And throughout Scripture there is encouragement for GOD’s creation to seek justice.
 Matthew 12:18 records GOD saying about Jesus, “… He will proclaim justice to the nations. …” Isaiah and Nehemiah both spoke of justice as inspired by GOD (See Isaiah 1 and Nehemiah 5.)
 James 1:27 provides justice-related instruction regarding orphans and widows.
 GOD is the God of justice.
-If GOD created billions of people – over the course of time – and chose, predestined some but not others that would by default result in the “others” being destined for an eternity apart from GOD – meaning hell.
-This is not the definition of a just GOD.
-Therefore, it is wise to use caution when presented with an incorrect definition of GOD.
+If GOD created billions of people – over the course of time – and chose, predestined some but not others that would by default result in the “others” being destined for an eternity apart from GOD.
+This does not sound like a just God nor a God of love.
+Therefore, with regard to this topic, it is wise to use caution and “test all things.” – 1 Thessalonians 5:21

 Those who teach strict predestination claim that man and woman do not have it in them to respond to the free gift of salvation.
 However, Ecclesiastes tells us that “GOD placed eternity in the hearts of man.”
 The book of Romans also tells us that man is without excuse, that GOD’s creation is made known to all mankind.
 (Romans 1:19-20).
 From these two passages it appears that mankind was given the ability to respond – the ability from birth.